Rlee00/radayn/index.md

 {% include graph_positive_users.html %}

 From this graph, we can see that the distribution of positive users skew towards low and moderate positive.
-This implies that positive tweets are not exactly screaming with joy and excitement :rofl: most of the time but perhaps more of a little giggle :grin: or a cheeky smile :slightly_smiling_face:.
+This implies that positive tweets are not exactly screaming with joy and excitement 🤣 most of the time but perhaps more of a little giggle 😁 or a simple smile 🙂 .

 ## Do positives attract?